projectcalico/calico/master/reference/calicoctl/commands/create.md

                             configuration in YAML or JSON format.
                             [default: /etc/calico/calicoctl.cfg]
   -n --namespace=<NS>       Namespace of the resource.
-                            Only applicable to NetworkPolicy and WorkloadEndpoint.
+                            Only applicable to NetworkPolicy, NetworkSet, and WorkloadEndpoint.
                             Uses the default namespace if not specified.

 Description: